sifzerda/asteroids/README.md

     }
 ```

 ## (8) Bugs and Further Development:

--
--
--

-## (9) To do:

-optimization:
+- randomly appearing powerups for different gun types
+- sometimes gunfire doesn't destroy asteroid on one hit (collision issue?)

+Optimization:
-- once you've got multiple asteroids use react-virtualized to only render visible stuff
+- use react-virtualized to only render visible stuff
 - once game basically running, convert it into Redux or Zustand
 - use a bundler like Webpack or Parcel to optimize build output: Enable code splitting, tree-shaking, and minification to reduce bundle size and improve load times.

-Component Memoization:

-Consider memoizing components like Projectile and Particle using React.memo to prevent unnecessary re-renders, especially if their props rarely change.
+- Consider memoizing components like Projectile and Particle using React.memo to prevent unnecessary re-renders, especially if their props rarely change.

+## (9) To do:

 - [x] Create basic black game screen
 - [x] Create moving ship
 - [x] Create some randomly moving asteroids
-- [ ] Make more asteroids and different size asteroids
+- [x] Make more asteroids and different size asteroids
 - [x] Enable projectile firing
 - [x] make rocket exhaust
-- [ ] timer, score count every asteroid hit
+- [x] timer, score count every asteroid hit
-  - [ ] Or one single score count which is continuously running up (like a timer) and gets extra increments every asteroid destroyed
+  - [x] Or one single score count which is continuously running up (like a timer) and gets extra increments every asteroid destroyed
 - [x] Gunfire decay and boundary wrapping
 - [x] Projectile collision detection with asteroids
 - [x] Ship detection with asteroids
 - [x] When you shoot an asteroid it disappears
   - [x] When you shoot asteroids they break into two smaller, and so on
 - [ ] improve graphics elements
-- [x] refine ship movement; add limited inertia, add acceleration (longer you hold down up, faster you speed up),
+- [x] refine ship movement; add limited inertia, acceleration
 - [ ] bullet flashing/muzzle flare effect
 - [ ] asteroids flash or change color when hit
 - [ ] Power ups randomly appear around screen for several seconds which change projectile type/power/appearance:
   - [ ] Speed up (or slow down)
   - [ ] Boost (or add boost ability in general)
-  - [ ]
-- [ ]
-- [ ] Level progression:
+- [x] Level progression:
   - [ ] Higher level (i.e. more time) asteroids take longer to break up, or break up into smaller divisions
-- [ ]
-- [ ] Dividing play session into levels.
+- [x] Dividing play session into levels.
 After a certain time, 'level 2' flashes on screen and difficulty ramps each level increase.
 Also next to timer, put level.
-- [ ]
-- [ ] Points every asteroid hit
-- [ ] Timer (counts from 0)
-- [ ] Time is added to final score or possibly multipled up (every second = 10 or 100 points)
-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]
-- [ ]

 Borrow from minesweeper: